skills17/phpunit-helpers/README.md

 For the distribution of the task to the competitors, simply delete the folder containing all extra tests.
 Nothing else needs to be done or configured.

+## Best practices

+### Time limit

+It is strongly recommended to enforce a time limit on the tests.
+Otherwise, an endless loop can break the whole testing pipeline.

+The following steps show how a time limit can be configured.

+1. Install the composer package `phpunit/php-invoker`
+1. Add `enforceTimeLimit="true"` to the `phpunit.xml` config file
+1. Annotate all tests with eather `@large` (60s timeout), `@medium` (10s timeout) or `@small` (1s timeout)

+The timeouts for all test sizes can be [configured](https://phpunit.readthedocs.io/en/9.3/risky-tests.html#risky-tests-test-execution-timeout).

+### Writing good test

+For additional advice for writing good tests in a competition environment, read [this blog post](https://skills17.ch/blog/automated-testing-in-a-competition-environment-2020).

 ## License